HelenDrug/100-days-of-code/log.md

 ##### CSS
 **Today's Progress**: Finished Taco web site using CSS Grid only.
 Added media-queries to change the grid layout according to web page size.
 Added some javascript to create humburger menu and expand it on button click.
 Learned a lot of new stuff.

-### Day 91-92: May 1-2, 2020
+### Day 91-92-93: May 1-2-3, 2020
 ##### CSS
 **Today's Progress**: Was working under #FrontendMentor challange these weekends and was practicing CSS Grid mostly.
 Ended up with a quite nice page.
+Took me 3 days to compelete desktop + mobile version.